tofke/btcimn/README.md

 11. Move to Part 2 for now

 # Part 2 - Getting your Linux VPS Started Up
-##(Read all instructions and follow prompts closely)
+##Read all instructions and follow prompts closely !

 1. Connect to your linux VPS, then copy and paste the following to get started :
-##NOTE : do NOT run software as ROOT, this script will create a dedicated user for it !
+<p><B>NOTE : do NOT run software as ROOT</B>, this script will create a dedicated user for it !
 ```
 sudo apt install git && git clone https://github.com/tofke/btcimn.git && cd btcimn && chmod -c u+x install.sh && ./install.sh
 ```